 Sitting too much?
 Come to Eugene, Oregon.
-Among its many citizen walkers are some perennial perambulators who might inspire you to move more.
+Some perennial perambulators might inspire you to move more.

 Twenty-three residents at Cascade Manor